 - The player's ability is still carried out on the night of their recruit, but once they have been turned into a Familiar they lose their former abilities.

-- The Mason Leader's recruit comes before the Vampire's recruit - if both recruit the same target one night, both recruits are succesful, but the target will end up as a Familiar (and not be able to access Mason chat).
+- The Mason/Illuminati/Inquisition Leader's recruit comes before the Vampire's recruit.
+If a player is successfully recruited by a Village sub-faction and a Vampire then both recruits are successful, but the target will end up as a Familiar (and not be able to access the sub-faction night chat).

 - The Familiar is granted immunity on the night that the Vampire recruits them.
 This includes all killing abilities from any other faction.